-Women in the low income earning groups are the most who join ROSCAs’.
-They are most common because their commitment to pay loans is much higher than the possibility of men to pay.
-This enables them to pay for food, medication and even fees for their children.
-Members expect that lump sum is better than accumulating the funds on your own.
-Thus it’s much easier to be in a group, get lump sum money, satisfy your particular need then in the event of another member reciprocate the same.
-Others join ROSCAs to subject themselves to a specific savings and investment group to commit themselves to save or get the strength to save.
+Women in the low-income earning groups are the most who join ROSCAs’.
+They are most common because their commitment to pay loans is much higher than the possibility of men paying.
+This enables them to pay for food, medication, and even fees for their children.
+Members expect that a lump sum is better than accumulating the funds on your own.
+Thus it’s much easier to be in a group, get lump sum money, and satisfy your particular need than in the event of another member reciprocating the same.
+Others join ROSCAs to subject themselves to a specific savings and investment group to commit themselves to saving or get the strength to save.

 Different ways can be used depending on the needs of the individuals.
 Mostly selection is made by consensus.
-Members agree between themselves who has the greatest need to finance and is allocated.
-In other groups lots are cast, the lottery determines who get the lump sum in a particular cycle by assigning numbers to each.
+Members agree between themselves on who has the greatest need to finance and what is allocated.
+In other groups, lots are cast, and the lottery determines who gets the lump sum in a particular cycle by assigning numbers to each.
 Members who have then received the funds do not participate in the subsequent lottery but continue to make contributions toward the next member.

 ROSCAs are most common around the world.
 They are flexible and are easily adapted to any setting either rural or urban and elite or non-elite.
-Their flexibility is a more reason as to why they are common.
+Their flexibility is more reason why they are common.

-2. no record keeping skills needed among members.
+2. no record-keeping skills are needed among members.

-3. no external money lenders /financial institution involved.
+3. no external money lenders /financial institutions are involved.

-4. no storage facility needed as money is redistributed immediately after collection.
+4. no storage facility is needed as money is redistributed immediately after collection.

 5. Amounts contributed are easily decided upon making it flexible for members.